 Current Forex currency exchange rates are determined by the floating exchange rate.
 That means each currency rate is affected by the economic status of the country, by its government and by the central banks.

 If the economic of a country is in very good shape currency will be valued much more.
-It will have much more strength on the Forex exchange because it the demand will be high.
+Currency strength will be higher on the Forex exchange because the demand will be high.

 How the government acts in the country will have affect on the rate.
 Investors that are looking for stable government will be more likely to invest in that country.

 Consequently their actions will attract or keep of investors from their country.
 How the investors look at that country will make the currency rate rise or to fall.

 Central banks will make interventions on the market and will reduce the amount of currency available to people and make it stronger.
 If they make the intervention with printing more currency the value of currency will fall.